 What does the SoA do?

-We campaign and lobby the government on issues that impact all authors, offer detailed advice and contract vetting to our members and produce guides and resources.
-Read more about us and what we stand for.
+We campaign and lobby the government on issues that impact all authors, offer detailed advice and contract vetting to our members and publish thoroughly-researched guidance for professional authors.

 How can I join the SoA?

 Find out if you are eligible to join the SoA by taking our eligibility quiz.
 If you know you’re eligible, join now.